-Ask them some time (this is a good pillow talk conversation, in my experience) what they’d like from a BDSM relationship that the two of you don’t do together.
+Become a better dominant by asking your submissive what they’d like from a BDSM relationship that the two of you don’t already do together.
 You might be surprised by the response.
 They may very well say they’d like more rules, or stricter punishments, or a higher level of D/s protocol.
 They might say they’d like to switch sometimes.
-Or that there’s a particular fetish they’ve never explored and are interested in trying.

-Subs can be a demanding bunch, and for many doms, that’s part of what there is to love about them.
+A submissive can be demanding, and for a dominant, that’s part of what there is to love about them.
 Depending on your particular partners and dynamics you may very well find yourself giving a lot of aftercare.
 Like offering general guidance and taking some measure of control over the ordinary day-to-day life of another person to a far greater extent than either submissives or people in vanilla relationships.
-There’s a lot of responsibility involved in being someone’s dom.
+There’s a lot of responsibility involved in being someone’s dominant.
 When you ask a person to put that much trust in you, it’s important to understand the extent to which that means they’re looking at you to make sure they’re okay.

 Creating a set of rules for the submissive partner to live by is a huge part of many kinky dynamics.
-What these rules are, varies hugely - watch this space for an in-depth look at that very topic soon.
+What these rules are, varies hugely.
 They can cover everything from the clothes they wear to the way they live their daily lives to the manner in which they greet you when you walk through the door.

 These rules feel very real to us - but they aren’t, in any abstract sense.
 Slave contracts aren’t legally binding documents (thank God) and in a civilised society, nobody can actually “own” anybody else.
 You’ve built up these narratives around your relationship because you both want them there.
 So, if you brush your decisions under the carpet and forget to enforce your rules time and time again, you’ll end up with no appreciable dynamic at all before you realise what’s happening.